Amelio Robles Ávila: Army life

 Robles joined the army in 1911 or 1912, perhaps when General Juan Andreu Almazán passed through Xochipala in 1911 as pressure mounted against Porfirio Díaz to resign as president.

 Between August and November 1911, Robles was sent to the Gulf of Mexico on a commission in order to obtain money from oil companies for the revolutionary cause.
 Two years later, Robles began to dress as a man and demanded to be treated as such.
 (Robles was not alone as a person assigned female presenting as male in the Mexican army at the time.
 Maria de la Luz Barrera and Ángel(a) Jiménez also adopted male identities during the war.)
 From 1913 to 1918, Robles fought as "el coronel Robles" with the Zapatistas under the command of Jesús H. Salgado, Heliodoro Castillo, and Encarnación Díaz.
 Robles gained the respect of peers and superiors as a capable military leader, and was eventually given his own command.

 In 1919, some time after Emiliano Zapata was killed, Robles and 315 men under his command joined the forces of Alvaro Obregón, and in 1920 fought with them in the Agua Prieta Revolt which brought an end to the government of Venustiano Carranza.
-In 1924, Robles supported General Alvaro Obregón against the Delahuertist rebellion under the command of General Adrian Castrejón, where the Delahuertista general Marcial Cavazos died and Robles was hurt.
+In 1924, Robles supported General Alvaro Obregón against the Delahuertist rebellion under the command of General Adrián Castrejón, where the Delahuertista general Marcial Cavazos died and Robles was hurt.

 Following the military phase of the Revolution, Robles supported revolutionary general Álvaro Obregón when the latter was president of Mexico in 1920–1924; Robles fought with Obregón's forces to put down the 1923 rebellion of Adolfo de la Huerta.
 When Robles settled in Iguala for a time after the revolution, a group of men are said to have attacked him wanting to reveal his anatomy; he killed two in self-defense.
 In 1939 he supported Almazán in the presidential election.

 In 1948, Robles received the medical certificate required to officially enter the Confederation of Veterans of the Revolution.
 The medical revision confirmed that Robles had received six bullet wounds.